 RESTORE proposed solution:

-The virtual pilot will simulate the integration of the RESTORE developed concept within the industrial plant in order to maximize WEH utilization and RES integration for seasonal storage of heat using cheap off-peak electricity.
+The virtual pilot will simulate the integration of the RESTORE developed concept within the industrial plant.
+The aim is to maximize WEH utilization and RES integration for seasonal storage of heat using cheap off-peak electricity.

 RESTORE proposed solution Gmunden